ResourcesArticles

 What is credit risk management?

-Credit risk can arise from several sources, such as the borrower’s financial status or increased market volatility.
-A lender must assess these risks before extending credit, and this assessment is what's known as credit risk management.
-This involves a series of strategic actions designed to minimize the likelihood that a borrower will default on their loan payments, such as assessing a borrower's creditworthiness, monitoring loans closely, and ensuring that borrowers make payments on time.
+The process uses credit scoring models designed to minimize the likelihood that a borrower will default on their loan payments, including assessing a borrower's creditworthiness and liabilities, monitoring loans closely, and ensuring that borrowers make payments on time.

 Credit risk assessment

-This involves evaluating the borrower’s ability to repay the debt and any additional risks associated with the loan.
-This includes assessing factors such as market volatility, competition, and liquidity.
-Lenders also look at their internal policies and procedures to determine the risk associated with a loan.
+This involves credit risk modeling to evaluate the borrower’s probability of default and any additional risks associated with the loan.
+Risk modeling includes assessing factors such as market volatility, competition, and liquidity.
+Lenders also review their internal policies and procedures to determine the risk associated with a loan.

 Lenders must also monitor loans closely to ensure they get paid on time and in full.
 This includes regular contact with the borrower and, if necessary, taking action to recover past-due payments.